 1.5 Information Submitted by You

-When you submit your personal information to us through our website, through our e-mail marketing program or through signing up for a presentation, we will collect that information and use it according to the terms of this policy.
+When you submit your personal information to us in any fashion including but not limited to through our website, through our e-mail marketing program or through signing up for a presentation, we will collect that information and use it according to the terms of this policy.

 2.0 Use Of Personally Identifiable Information